 Ten People Who Should Not be in Baseball’s Hall of Fame

-Not everyone in baseball’s Hall of Fame deserves to be there.
-Here’s the ten most egregious examples.
+Not everyone who’s in baseball’s Hall of Fame deserves to be there.
+Here’s the 10 most egregious examples.

 One of the more discussed and argued topics in the game of baseball is who should be in the Hall of Fame—and who shouldn’t.
 Everyone has their own opinion, their own idea of a threshold to determine who belongs.
 The truth is, nobody’s wrong and everyone’s right.